Please read disclaimer

 It also comes from iron added to food as a result of the law in the USA

-By law in USA iron added to rice flour corn meal.
+By law in the USA iron is added to rice flour and corn meal.
 It’s in commercial cereals.

 WHAT IS IRON USED FOR